How to Write a Pipeline Script¶

 }

-is left, indicating that other fields have not been extracted):
+remains, indicating other fields were not extracted):

 $ datakit pipeline -P other_pipeline.p -T '2021-01-11T17:43:51.887+0800 DEBUG io io/io.g o:458 post cost 6.87021ms'